-Anxiety before a period can be a symptom of premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD).
-Existing mental health conditions can also worsen during the menstrual cycle.
+Anxiety before a period can be a sign of premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD).
+It may result from hormonal changes.
+Existing mental health conditions can also worsen at this time.

-This article discusses why anxiety can occur or worsen prior to a period and what treatment options exist.
+This article discusses why anxiety can occur or worsen before a period and what treatment options exist.

-Anxiety is a symptom of PMS, which affects 30–80% of people who have a period.
+Anxiety is a symptom of PMS, which affects 30–80% of people who have periods.

 The severity of PMS symptoms can vary.
 Some people experience no signs of PMS.
 Others, on the other hand, can develop severe symptoms, which may be a sign of PMDD.